IceQubex/CDC-6600-Scoreboard-Simulator/README.md

 	This option will execute the simulation program using the default instruction set files which were included as part of the project document.
 These input files are located in the default folder.

-2. make run_test1
+2. `make run_test1`

-	This option will execute the simulation program using the Test Case 1 files.
+> This option will execute the simulation program using the Test Case 1 files.
 These input files are located in the test_case_1 folder.

 3. make run_test2